High performance PDF tools for servers and clients

 Easy to integrate PDF functionality for individual and automated bulk processing

 From capturing to archiving, digitalization is moving forward.
 Automation is increasing, along with volumes of data and demands on processes and software.
 We offer you expert tools for the PDF functionalities in your document process, quickly and efficiently integrated into an existing environment.

 The architecture of our 3-Heights™ components and solutions is specifically designed to handle large volumes quickly and reliably.
-This provides you with high quality PDF & PDF/A-compliant documents for further processing or digital long-term archiving.
+This provides you with high quality PDF & PDF/A-conform documents for further processing or digital long-term archiving.

 PDF tools created by developers for developers!

 Are you in need of powerful PDF features?

 In the form of an API, shell, service or other solution?
 Our range of solutions supports the entire document process in the area of PDF and PDF/A. From entry into the process landscape as a scanned or “digital born” document, all the way through to legally conform storage in the long-term archive.